cfisch3r/cfisch3r.github.io/_posts/2024-05-31-developers-guide-to-software-estimation-key-elements.md

 ## Conclusion

 It has been shown that providing a single value as an estimation is not sufficient.
-In order to provide stakeholders with all information about risks, we must provide all of the four pillars of an estimation: **the minimum, the expected value, the confidence interval, and the maximum**.
+In order to provide stakeholders with all information about risks, we must provide all of the four elements of an estimation: **the minimum, the expected value, the confidence interval, and the maximum**.
 A realistic distribution function and the cone of uncertainty must be respected to determine them reliably.

 Now that we understand how estimations work, let's examine how they are used in practice in the last part of this article series.
 Stay tuned!